Key takeaways

 - For seamless integration, use a platform like Docupilot to automatically generate contracts with compliant e-signature clauses and built-in signing workflows

-In 2025, no one has time to print, sign, scan, and email back a document.
-If your contract still needs a wet signature, you’re slowing deals down by days, and testing everyone’s patience.
+In 2026, no one has time to print, sign, scan, and email back a document.
+If your contract still requires a wet signature, you're slowing deals down by days — and testing everyone's patience in the process.

 This clause, embedded within your contract, serves as the legal foundation for the e-signing process.
-It pre-emptively resolves disputes about the signature's validity and ensures your agreements stand up in court.
+It pre-emptively resolves disputes about the signature's validity and ensures your agreements hold up in court.
+And for legal teams already stretched thin — Clio's Legal Trends Report consistently finds that lawyers spend only about 28% of their time on billable work — getting this right without adding hours of manual drafting is the real challenge.

 An electronic signature clause (or e-signature clause) is a statement within a contract or agreement where all parties consent to use electronic signatures instead of traditional handwritten ones.
 It confirms that the digitally signed document will be considered an original and hold the same legal weight.